CaenJones/EaglercraftX-1.19-Server/README.md

 Now forward ports 8081 and 25565, then access your server at `[server-ip:8081]`.

-## Server Not Starting (also post prod)
+## What to do if Your Server Crashes
-If your server is not starting, try deleting the `server/world/session.lock` file and restart it.
+If your server is not starting after a crash, try deleting the `server/world/session.lock` file and restart it.

 ## Plugin Installation
 - Navigate to `server/plugins` and `bungee/plugins`.